sensiasoft/sensorhub/sensorhub-core/src/site/markdown/adding-new-modules.md

 Creating a new Maven module
 ---

-So that it can be more easily integrated to SensorHub build process, we advise you to package each SensorHub module (or set of similar modules) as a separate eclipse project and corresponding Maven module.
+So that it can be more easily integrated to OpenSensorHub build process, we advise you to package each OSH module (or set of similar modules) as a separate eclipse project and corresponding Maven module.

 If you are using Eclipse with the M2E plugin as described in the [Developer's Guide](../dev-guide.html), you can create the new project by following the steps below: